7 mistakes Driven professionals make when reinventing work and leadership

 I made a lot of these same mistakes when I transitioned out of my own decade long career and profession.
 I really want to help you save time and energy so you can experience more passion, impact and ease doing work you love as soon as possible.
 So here are 7 of the most common mistakes I see:

 The first step in reinventing how you work comes back to what I shared in mistake #1, not taking time for self-reflection.
 There are many books that can help guide you through transitions and expansions.
 Do a quick google search and see which ones most resonates for you.
-Or you download my clarity tool here.
+Or you can download an e-copy of my book here.

 If you aren’t much of a writer or someone who likes to journal and are more of a verbal processor or feel like you need someone to help you personalize questions for self-awareness and need accountability to take action (that’s where the real shifts happen) book a discovery call with a coach.